Relintai/pandemonium_engine_docs/tutorials/plugins/editor/inspector_plugins.rst

 built-in types.
 You can design custom controls for specific properties, entire objects, and even separate controls associated with particular datatypes.

-This guide explains how to use the :ref:`class_EditorInspectorPlugin` and :ref:`class_EditorProperty` classes to create a custom interface for integers, replacing the default behavior with a button that generates random values between 0 and 99.
+This guide explains how to use the `class_EditorInspectorPlugin` and `class_EditorProperty` classes to create a custom interface for integers, replacing the default behavior with a button that generates random values between 0 and 99.